raphaelsn4/raphaelsn4/README.md

 ### Hi there 👋!
-My name is Raphael and I live in Gerany.
+My name is Raphael and I live in Germany.
 Welcome to my profile!
 It's nice to have you here!
 You can communicate with me in:<br><br>
 :de:<br>
 🇧🇷<br>